 For adults who grew up with and affected by someone else’s alcoholism

 The questions in these quizzes are not meant to judge anyone or to assign labels to important people in our lives.
-The purpose of the questions is simply to help decide whether Al-Anon might be able to help.

 The Al-Anon Family Groups are a fellowship of relatives and friends of alcoholics who share their experience, strength and hope in order to solve their common problems.